MichalLytek/type-graphql/docs/scalars.md

   scalarsMap: [{ type: ObjectId, scalar: ObjectIdScalar }], });
 ```
-However, be aware that this will work only when TypeScript reflection mechanism can handle it.
+However, be aware that this will work only when the TypeScript reflection mechanism can handle it.
 So your class property type must be the `class`, not an enum, union or an interface.